 (Below) Caspian Sea wolves

 Recent mtDNA analysis of dogs selected within the modern boundaries of Georgia found that the native livestock guardians have ~23% local wolf genes, and the local wolves sampled had ~12% dog genes, indicating a significant level of natural crossbreeding between the Caspian wolf and local guardian dogs.
-Disturbingly, this article and others like it completely fail to mention the existence of Armenia except when absolutely unavoidable, in maps, as if Armenia does not exist.
+Disturbingly, this article and others like it fail to mention Armenia's existence except when absolutely unavoidable, in maps, as if Armenia does not exist.

-the genetic exchange/mixture with various populations of wolves has happened intermittently and in various locations throughout the last ~15,000 years.
+the genetic exchange/mixture with various populations of wolves has happened intermittently and in multiple locations throughout the last ~15,000 years.
 Prior to this time, a genetic bottleneck occurred, reducing the diversity of Canus to a fraction of the previous populations.
-The bottleneck, and subsequent various descendants, are illustrated in the graph below.
+The bottleneck, and various subsequent descendants, are illustrated in the graph below.

-The study analyzed various wolves, (although not the Caucasus wolf, so specific data for that species is still unknown), a boxer dog, basenji, dingo and Golden Jackal.
+The study analyzed various wolves (although not the Caucasus wolf, so specific data for that species is still unknown), a boxer dog, a basenji, a dingo, and a Golden Jackal.

-The graphs on right side of the image show divergence of the populations after the genetic bottleneck, with the horizontal bands representing admixture during various spans of time.
-As you can see, the basenji and the Israeli's wolf intermixed a few thousand years ago, and the dingo and Chinese wolf intermixed prior to the dingo becoming isolated on the Australian continent.
+The graphs on the right side of the image show divergence of the populations after the genetic bottleneck, with the horizontal bands representing admixture during various spans.
+As you can see, the basenji and the Israeli wolf intermixed a few thousand years ago, and the dingo and Chinese wolf intermixed before the dingo became isolated on the Australian continent.
 To read the charts correctly, please visit the article at PLOS Genetics.
-To summarize however, localized Proto-canid descendants) + (various localized species of wolves) + (genetic changes due to developing relationship with humans) = aboriginal domestic dog.
+In summary, localized Proto-canid descendants+ various localized species of wolves + genetic changes due to developing relationship with humans = aboriginal domestic dog.

-Because of the ubiquitous nature of the wild dog varieties, and the presence of several species of wolves from distant locations, within the genetic history of our domestic dogs, it is not logical to assume that domestication began as one single incident.
-As is said in the Reterieverman Blog, "Now, it doesn’t mean that phenotypically distinct domestic dogs first appeared in the Middle East.
-It just means that this population contributed to the majority of dogs we have today.
-The small dog gene that is found in purebred dogs is also found in some Middle Eastern wolves, likely coming from Canis lupus arabs.
-The smallest members of that subspecies weigh only 25 pounds.”
+Because of the ubiquitous nature of the wild dog varieties and the presence of several species of wolves from distant locations within the genetic history of our domestic dogs, it is not logical to assume that domestication began as one single incident.

 Images by Ani Hayaserian, found here.